 Several times each year, my husband, Stu, and I travel to speak at weekend family conferences.
 During a break in my lecture one evening, a woman approached who had been reading ahead in the outline provided.
 She didn’t like what she saw coming, and she told me there were things she wanted me to omit—things like the importance of mothering, how to raise kids, and making the family a priority.

-She didn’t want to hear anything about staying at home.
 She didn’t want to hear anything about having kids.
 And she didn’t want anyone making her feel guilty.
 She was a professor at a local university, and she wanted to stay in the classroom where she deserved to be.

 I tried to explain graciously that what I would be presenting was generally applicable (after all, having kids is the only way to ensure future generations) and that I wouldn’t have time to address all the exceptions.
-Since I was the speaker and already had my message prepared, and since I happen to believe what I was going to say and intended to say so anyway she walked away in a huff.
+Since I was the speaker and already had my message prepared, and since I happen to believe what I was going to say and intended to say so anyway, she walked away in a huff.

 After the break, as I stood to continue my talk, I saw her standing by the back door.
 She never left, but she never returned to her seat, either.
 I guess she was stationed near an escape route in case the pressure became too much.
 How sad to have made a decision and yet to feel so greatly intimidated by it.